saksham-ghimire/XMLParser/readme.md

 *Why FastAPI?*

-*Fast API easy and convient to apply even for smaller application and provide openAPI docs by default for interaction with endpoints.*
+*FastAPI is simple and convenient to use, even for smaller applications.
+It provides OpenAPI documentation by default for interacting with endpoints, making it easy to test and debug your API.*

 ## Optimization approach